 - Preparing the job site or cleaning up afterwards

-- Assisting with the installation, maintenance and repair of HVAC systems
+- Assisting with the installation, maintenance and repair of HVAC equipment

-They may also be responsible for performing basic tests and checks on HVAC systems to ensure normal operation.
+They may also be responsible for performing basic tests and checks on HVAC systems to ensure they are functioning properly.

-How Do You Apply to Be an HVAC Helper?
+What Do I Need to Become an HVAC Helper?

-The average salary of an HVAC helper will be dependent on their level of experience, the region where they work and which company they end up working for.
+The amount of money that an HVAC helper can earn varies depending on factors such as their level of experience, the region where they work and the type of company they work for.

-Generally, an HVAC helper is an important member of a heating and cooling team, providing assistance with the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-With the right training and experience, an HVAC helper can expect to be a valuable part of the HVAC industry.
+All in all,, HVAC helpers are key members of any heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+After training and education programs are complete, an HVAC helper can expect to be a valuable part of the HVAC industry.